OttieOtter

 RV Camping at Cheyenne Mountain

 Our campsite was at the base of Cheyenne Mountain (9,570 ft.).
 The mountain scene provided a spectacular view from our travel trailer's dining table window.
-In the mornings, while we prepared for the day's activities, we watched birds outside of our window and saw a Spotted Towhee, White Crowned Sparrows, a Mountain Bluebird, a few deer, and lots of rabbits.
+In the mornings, while we prepared for the day's activities, we watched birds outside our window and saw a Spotted Towhee, White Crowned Sparrows, a Mountain Bluebird, a few deer, and fields of rabbits.

 Cheyenne Mountain